insideout10/wordlift-docs/docs/getting-started.rst

 Configuration
 _____________

-Hover on the WordLift logo on the upper right corner, a menu will open.
+The *Settings* are also accessible by hovering on the WordLift logo on the upper right corner; from there a menu will open.
 Click on *Settings* to open the settings screen:

 .. image:: /images/wordlift-settings-menu.png

-From this screen you can set the following settings:
+From this screen you can configure your `WordLift key <key-concepts.html#wordlift-key>`_, set **the main language of your website** and choose if you would like to use the color highlighting on the `entities <key-concepts.html#entity>`_.

 .. image:: /images/wordlift-settings-screen.png